 Plants are the world’s greenest chemists.
-Powered by solar energy, they produce a variety of structurally complex natural products with a range of medical and industrial applications.
-Despite decades of research in plant biochemistry, the precise manner in which plants produce and mobilize many of these compounds is not known.
-Our group combines a solid background in chemistry with state-of-the-art technologies in a quest to uncover the chemical secrets of plants, with special focus on alkaloids and glucosinolates.
+Powered by solar energy, they produce a variety of natural products with medicinal and industrial applications.
+However, the precise manner in which plants produce and mobilize many of these compounds remains unknown.
+Our group combines a solid background in chemistry with state-of-the-art technologies in a quest to uncover the chemical secrets of plants, with special focus on alkaloids.
 Biotechnological applications include the production of medicinal compounds in cost-effective systems and the removal of anti-nutritional compounds from promising crops.

 - Alkaloid biosynthesis.
 Alkaloids are a class of natural products that have had an enormous impact on the quality of human life.
-Their impressive range of bioactivities has ensured their widespread utilization as pharmaceuticals, stimulants, and pesticides (e.g. morphine, caffeine, nicotine).
-Our group specializes in the discovery of enzymes involved in the stepwise conversion from simple metabolic building blocks to complex alkaloids.
+Their impressive range of bioactivities has led to utilization as pharmaceuticals, stimulants, and pesticides (e.g. morphine, caffeine, nicotine).
+Our group specializes in the discovery of plant enzymes involved in the conversion of simple metabolic building blocks into complex alkaloid structures.

 - Synthetic biology.
-We use the new knowledge generated within our alkaloid biosynthesis work to devise and test strategies for the cost-effective production of medicinal alkaloids in production organisms such as yeast or the model plant Nicotiana benthamiana.
+We use our discoveries to devise strategies for the cost-effective production of medicinal alkaloids in production hosts such as yeast or the model plant Nicotiana benthamiana.
 In cases where toxic alkaloids accumulate in promising crop plants, we use novel breeding technologies to remove the toxic alkaloids from the edible parts of the plant in a selective manner.

-- Towards sustainable protein sources for Europe: biosynthesis of the lupin alkaloids (VILLUM Foundation, 2017-2021)
+- Towards sustainable protein sources for Europe: biosynthesis of the lupin alkaloids (VILLUM Young Investigator grant, 2017-2022)

 - Matthew Nelson (Kew Gardens, UK)